GigaNinidze/car_carrier_manager/README.md

 to start the app
 python main.py

-hen open http://localhost:5000 in your browser.
+then open http://localhost:5000 in your browser.